CLLB Dispute Resolution Services

 - If the negotiation was not successful, the mediator will typically summarize the issues the parties did agree on and advise them of their rights going forward.

 Usually the parties are able to reach a negotiated agreement.
-To speed up that process or help parties hung up on a few very contentious issues, a trained mediator can be invaluable.
+To speed up that process or help parties work through a few very contentious issues, a trained mediator can be invaluable.
 If the case will settle at some point, reaching that settlement sooner rather than later can result in huge savings in time and money.

-A mediator is a neutral third party who helps those involved reach an agreement and put their dispute behind them.
-It’s a type of alternate dispute resolution in which the parties reach the understanding that battling further isn’t in their interests.
-They’re better off reaching out to each other, hearing each other out and coming to a mutual understanding that allows them to move on with their lives.
+A mediator is a neutral third party who helps those involved reach an agreement and put their dispute behind them and come to a mutual understanding that allows them to move on with their lives.

 Mediation Is a Collaborative Solution

 Working Together for Solutions

 Mediation can be a safe time and place to tell one’s story to the other side and feel heard, but in a way that doesn’t ratchet up emotions that can make settlement more difficult.
 The parties can meet together to try to work things out or be in separate rooms, with the mediator shuttling back and forth.